 7. Real-Time Data for On-Site Adjustments: Agility in Action

 Quote: “Real-time data allowed us to manage attendee flow better and avoid overcrowded sessions.
-We could see what was working in real-time and adapt on the fly.” – Operations Manager, Trade Expo
+We could see what was working in real-time and adapt on the fly.” – Operations Manager, Sustainability and Environment Summit

 Having access to real-time data during the event allows you to make adjustments on the fly, improving the attendee experience as the event unfolds.
 For example, tracking session attendance in real-time can help you prevent overcrowding or alert attendees about schedule changes.